ScreamingHawk/web-vlc/README.md

 The application watches for changes in the supplied folders by default.
 To disable this, change the value at `files.watch` to `false`.

+#### Ignore Hidden Folders and Files

+Hidden folders and files can be ignored.
+This can be changed with the value at `files.ignoreHidden`, and is enabled by default.

 #### Secure HTTPS

 To ensure `HTTPS` set the value of `server.secure` in `server/config.yaml` to `true`.